-Rebuilding Together is dedicated to the long-term recovery of the communities devastated by Hurricane Sandy.
+Rebuilding Together is dedicated to the long-term recovery of the communities devastated by Superstorm Sandy.
 Since the storm, we’ve repaired more than 330 homes and community centers.
 As resources are available, we will continue to meet the need of additional homeowners impacted by this devastating storm.
 Rebuilding Together has been working in the communities impacted by Sandy for many years.
 Over the months and years to come, we will continue to rebuild and to seek to meet the needs of the families impacted by Sandy, remaining long after the publicity and immediacy have waned.

 For more insight into our Disaster Recovery work, take a look at our Rebuilding After Sandy web series:

-In New York over 300,000 homes were damaged or destroyed by Hurricane Sandy with the south shore, inland of Queens, and Staten Island shore being hit the hardest.
+In New York over 300,000 homes were damaged or destroyed by Superstorm Sandy with the south shore, inland of Queens, and Staten Island shore being hit the hardest.
 The majority of homes across this coastal region belong to low-income and working class families.
 In Nassau County, more than half the homes damaged did not have flood insurance.
 In New Jersey 350,000 homes were damaged, including 275,000 that were uninsured.
 In addition to the devastating coastal damage in New Jersey, a levee failed in Bergen County affecting 2,000 residents in Moonachie, Little Ferry, Carlstadt, and Hackensack.
 In addition, Jersey City and Hoboken experienced concentrated flooding in heavily populated downtown areas.

-Rebuilding Together will provide free critical home repairs to survivors of Hurricane Sandy through our affiliates in New York City, Long Island, Bergen County, and Jersey City.
+Rebuilding Together will provide free critical home repairs to survivors of Superstorm Sandy through our affiliates in New York City, Long Island, Bergen County, and Jersey City.
 These affiliates have served more than 18,000 individuals through community space and residential rebuild projects to date.

 Rebuilding Together has joined with leading national disaster response and recovery organizations such as the American Red Cross and National Voluntary Organizations Active in Disaster (NVOAD) to represent and address the long-term needs of low-income homeowners and their communities.
 Our local affiliates have partnered with local VOAD groups, Hurricane Sandy NJ Relief Fund, All Hands Volunteers, Moonachie Little Ferry Relief Fund, local Rotary Chapters, skilled trade organizations, and the United Way Compassion Fund, among many others.